Paul Klatt: Service between the Wars

-Second Word War
+Second World War

 With the outbreak of the Second World War his regiment took part in the Invasion of Poland 1939 as part of Army Group South, but was transferred to garrison duties on the West Wall before the end of the campaign.
 In 1940 the division joined the invasion of Norway, and took part in Operation Silberfuchs, the attack on the Soviet Arctic as part of Operation Barbarossa.

 In August 1941 he was placed in temporary command of Gebirgsjäger-Regiment 138; which was confirmed in October 1941.
 He was awarded the Knight’s Cross in November 1942 for his actions as commander of the regiment in defensive actions around Tschernosjem, near Cholm.

 He was wounded in December 1942, as the division took part in attempts to relive Stalingrad, and was promoted to Generalmajor on 20 February 1944.
 He was appointed to command 3.
 Gebirgs-Division on 3 July 1944, and was subsequently awarded the Oakleaves to the Knights Cross in December for his command of the division in the Battle of Debrecen.

 He was still in command of the 3.
 Gebirgs-Division when he surrendered to the Red Army on 8 May 1945 in Silesia.
 He was eventually released on 5 October 1955, among the last German PoWs to be released.
 After his release he wrote a history of 3.
 Gebirgs-Division during the Second World War.
 He died on 3 July 1973 in Olching, near Munich.